lizmat/ParaSeq/README.md

 Int.
 The default maximum number of worker threads to be used.
 Currently set to the number of available CPUs minus one.

+### hyper

+Change hypering settings on invocant and returns invocant.
+Takes the same arguments as `&hyperize`.

 ### is-lazy

 Bool.
 Returns whether the `ParaSeq` iterator should be considered lazy or not.
 It will be considered lazy if the source iterator is lazy and **no** value has been specified with `:stop-after`.

+### processed

+Int.
+The number of items processed, as obtained from the `stats`.

+### produced

+Int.
+The number of items produced, as obtained from the `stats`.

 ### stats

 A `List` of `ParaStats` objects that were produced, in the order that they were produced.
+Note that due to the asynchronous nature of stats production and processing, this may be incomplete at any given time.

 ### stop-after

 Int or False.
 Returns `False` if there is **no limit** on the number of values that can be delivered.
 Otherwise returns the maximum number of values that will be delivered.

+Can also be called as a mutator if an `Int` value is specified (or `False` to inhibit any resul constraint).
+When used as a mutator, Returns the invocant for easier chaining.

 ### stopped